A Newsletter from the Federal Highway Administration (FHWA)

 provide good results for both routing projects and analysis.

-On June 10, 2009, FHWA hosted its third quarterly webcast on GIS in Transportation.
-The topic of the webcast was the evolution of the Maryland State Highway Administration's (MDSHA) road centerline and development of One Maryland, One Map.
+On June 10, 2009, FHWA hosted its third quarterly webinar on GIS in Transportation.
+The topic of the webinar was the evolution of the Maryland State Highway Administration's (MDSHA) road centerline and development of One Maryland, One Map.
 Speakers from MDSHA, the Maryland Department of Planning, the Maryland Governor's Office and Towson University's Center for GIS, presented to more than 70 participants.
 More information can be found at www.gis.fhwa.dot.gov/

 Q. How else does PRHTA use GIS to meet business needs?
 A. PRHTA uses GIS technology and databases to visualize the geography of specific regions.
 In addition, GIS is used to determine mobility conditions and the